How Do You Safely Protect Your Pets from Fleas and Ticks?

 The widespread use of organophosphates has “led to ubiquitous human exposure,” the study said.

-Flea and tick treatments containing pesticides not only affect us and our children, but our waterways, too.
+Flea and tick treatments containing pesticides not only affect us and our children but our waterways, too.
 Giving your dog a bath isn’t just misery for your dog (and you), but also can cause real harm to nearby ecosystems when the dog has been treated with a neonicotinoid.
-When you bathe your pet after a topical treatment, the chemical gets washed down the drain to wastewater treatment facilities where, it has been shown, nearly 100 percent of it makes it through the filtration process and gets dumped into our streams, rivers and oceans.
+When you bathe your pet after a topical treatment, the chemical gets washed down the drain to wastewater treatment facilities where, it has been shown

 Some Flea Treatments Can Harm Young Children